DWR is in the process of updating Bulletin 74: California Well Standards. The standards were last updated in 1991.

 Learn about DWR’s planned approach for updating Bulletin 74 by viewing the recorded Kick-off Webinar held in June 2019.
-Please note that updates have been made in the project timeline since the kick-off webinar (see below) and the “Expert Panel” referred to in the presentation is now called the Technical Advisory Committee (TAC) and is scheduled to meet in two phases from March 2021 to March 2022.
+Please note that updates have been made in the project timeline since the kick-off webinar and the “Expert Panel” referred to in the presentation is now called the Technical Advisory Committee (TAC).

 Get involved in the update of the DWR Bulletin 74, California Well Standards in the following ways:

 - Sign up to receive email updates on Bulletin 74.

 - Review recommended edits submitted by the California Conference of Directors of Environmental Health (CCDEH) in collaboration with the California Groundwater Association (CGA).

 - Email the Bulletin 74 team at Bulletin74@water.ca.gov.

 - Provide public comments once the Public Review Draft is released.